December 8, 2014

 Design & Development Process

-Information Architecture — Once I’ve gathered the information I need I’ll begin working out how to organize your content.
-I’ll help you determine what needs to be on the site and figure out how to best organize and present that information.
-During this time I’ll sketch out possible solutions for structure and layout of your site.
+Information Architecture — Once we’ve gathered the information, we begin developing the organization of your content.
+We’ll help you determine what needs to be on the site and determine how to best organize and present that information.
+During this time we’ll sketch out possible solutions for structure and layout.

-Style and Aesthetics — Based on our conversations I’ll generate some ideas for how your site will look.
-I’ll put together ideas on what typeface(s) and color scheme could be used.
-I’ll create a mood board that will offer ideas for how your site will look and feel once complete.
-At the end of this phase I’ll send you several design images for the major sections and pages of your site.
+Style and Aesthetics — Based on our conversations we’ll generate ideas for how your site will look.
+We’ll consider typeface(s) and color schemes.
+At the end of this phase we’ll show you several designs for the major sections of your site for review.
 All the while you’ll be offering feedback and through our collaboration we’ll fine tune the design of your site.

 Prototype — An image can only tell you so much about how a web page will work and react to user interaction.
-As soon as possible I’ll build several representation pages of the site based on the design images I’ve sent.
-With further feedback I’ll continue to adjust and fine tune the design.
+As soon as possible we’ll build several representation pages of the site based on the design images I’ve sent.
+With further feedback we’ll continue to adjust and fine tune the design.

-Develop a live site — Once we’re happy with the prototype pages I’ll begin to build the real site.
-I mainly work with WordPress as I’ve found it to be capable of powering most any site as well as being easy for you to use.
-I’ll develop the theme that will become your site and then build out the sites structure, components and features.
+Develop a live site — Once we’re happy with the prototype pages we begin to build the real site.
+We choose a CMS.
+We’ve found WordPress to be capable of powering most any site as well as being easy for you to use.
+We’ll develop the theme that will become your site and then build out the sites structure, components and features.
 Then we prepare for and launch your site either as one element or as part of a campaign over multiple channels.

 Site Management and Consulting